Digital Twin Evolution for Sustainable Smart Ecosystems: Action points for application

+We aim to ease the application of the 7R taxonomy for digital twin evolution.
+Generally, applying the taxonomy requires answering two questions related to the affected R-imperatives on the one hand and the existing evolutionary processes on the other.

-\subsection{1.
-Which of the R-imperatives does an evolutionary scenario touch upon?}
+\subsection{Which of the R-imperatives does an evolutionary scenario touch upon?}

-Answering this question helps practitioners understand the primary roles of software engineering in support of digital twin evolution mechanisms and the extent to which software engineering is involved in these phases. \tabref{tab:se-concerns} provides typical examples of such roles to every R-imperative.
+Answering this question helps in understanding the primary roles of software engineering in support of digital twin evolution, and the extent to which software engineering is involved in these phases. \tabref{tab:se-concerns} provides typical examples of such roles to every R-imperative.